 Reducing liability after incidents

-If a fire occurs, investigators will examine whether systems were working correctly.
-A well-documented service history can demonstrate that the business fulfilled its legal obligations, reducing the risk of legal claims or prosecution.
+If a fire occurs, investigators examine whether systems were working correctly.
+A well-documented service history demonstrates that the business fulfilled its legal obligations, reducing risk of legal claims or prosecution.

 Enforcement notices and fines